-4. Pregnancy
+4. Pregnancy30

-Pregnancy Category C. Allergenic Extracts.
+Allergenic Extracts.
 Animal reproduction studies have not been conducted with allergenic extracts.
 It is also not known whether allergenic extracts can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Allergenic extracts have here not pregnant woman only if clearly needed.
-For women who have been getting maintenance doses of allergen without side effect, the occurrence of pregnancy is not an indication to shore jinmunotherapy.
+Allergenic extracts should be given to a pregnant woman only if clearly needed.
+For women who have been getting maintenance doses of allergen without side effect, the occurrence of pregnancy is not an indication to stop immotherapy.